Local Capacity Strengthening

 Local Capacity Strengthening (LCS) means leveraging and expanding the existing capacity of local partners to achieve their mission and create sustainable impact.
 This is why we use the term “strengthening” instead of “building”.
-LCS is a facilitated, self-driven and evidence-driven process that entails accompanying local partners to ensure they have the ability to take positive action in response to evolving needs and opportunities.
+LCS is a facilitated, self-driven and evidence-infused process that entails accompanying local partners to ensure they have the ability to take positive action in response to evolving needs and opportunities.

-Local partners include: government agencies, civil society organizations (CSOs) or networks, and community groups, both formal and informal.
+Local partners include government agencies, civil society organizations (CSOs) or networks, and community groups, both formal and informal.

 LCS is a priority area of focus in PCI’s 2020 strategic plan.
 It is a key driver of transformative and sustainable impact.
-LCS is part of PCI’s “DNA” and rich history –it’s the way we do things.
+LCS is part of PCI’s “DNA” and rich history – it’s the way we do things.

-PCI’s LCS approach builds on the concept of “accompaniment”
+PCI’s LCS approach builds on the concept of “accompaniment”: